chimpler/pyhocon/README.md

             Hello "man"!
             How is it going?
              """

-      databases.ips = [
+      // this will be appended to the databases dictionary above databases.ips = [
         192.168.0.1,
         "192.168.0.2", // optional quotes
         192.168.0.3, # can have a trailing , which is ok ]
     }

+## Tool

+We provide a conversion tool to convert from HOCON to the JSON and .properties format:

+    cat samples/databases.conf | pyhocon -f json
+    cat samples/databases.conf | pyhocon -f properties

+## Issues

+Known issue: Lists cannot use white spaces as separator If you find an issue, please open a ticket.

 ## TODO